 - While Drake handled the graphics end of the strip, it was scripted by Elliot Caplin, a prolific strip author (Abbie ‘n Slats, Big Ben Bolt) who was also brother to Al Capp.

 - Drake was involved in one of the great tragedies in comic strip history, the auto accident that killed friend and fellow artist Alex Raymond.
 Raymond was taking Drake’s new Corvette out with him for a test drive.
 Raymond accidentally drove at high speed into a tree.
 Raymond was killed instantly while Drake was thrown from the car.

 The Heart of Juliet Jones is among a long but often overlooked history of strips (Mary Worth, Apartment 3-G, On Stage) that not only featured women but followed more the conventions of soap opera than adventure or cartoon comedy.
 Both Juliet Jones and Mary Perkins On Stage demonstrate how some of these strips really stand out and deserve attention.
 Some of these artists are exercising muscles of comic art that adventure and comedy just don’t touch.
-Gesture, emotion, social and class dynamics, tension among characters and even the ways they both idealize suburban, white, middle class mid-century America but in subtle ways poke at the fantasy.
+Gesture, emotion, social and class dynamics, tension among characters drive these strips into areas of social and personal insight that adventure, satire and gag genres rarely penetrate.
+More to the point, these strips both idealize suburban, white, middle class mid-century America and at the same time poke at and disrupt the fantasy.